danielVebman/MinimalistStatusBar/README.md

     MinimalistStatusBar.shared.statusBar.view

 This requires the FontAwesome font.
 It can be found at <a href="https://www.fontawesome.io">fontawesome.io</a>.
+To add the font to your Xcode project

+ 1. Download the fonts folder from FontAwesome.
+ 2. Drag `FontAwesome.otf` from the downloaded folder into your Xcode project and when prompted, check `Copy items if needed`, and check your target under `Add to targets`.
+ 3. In your `Info.plist`, add a row `Fonts provided by application`.
+Open that row, and add an item with the string value `FontAwesome.otf`.

+If for some reason this does not work, navigate to your project `Build Phases`, and make sure that `FontAwesome.otf` is under `Copy Bundle Resources`.
+If not, press the `+` button and select it.